elliohow/fMRI_ROI_Analysis_Tool/README.md

 Tested and developed using Python version 3.7.5.

 ## Installing / Getting started
-To install all required modules use the following command in the project directory: `pip install -r requirements.txt` To run the GUI version of the fRAT, use `fRAT_GUI.py`.
+To install all required modules use the following command in the project directory: `pip install -r requirements.txt`.

+To run the GUI version of the fRAT, use `fRAT_GUI.py`.
 It is recommended that the fRAT is first ran using the files in the 'data' folder to test whether the project dependencies are correctly installed.